lamewarden/sf_data_science-2022-/project 0/README.md

 Write a program for the efficient guessing

 ### Rules:
-- Random number from 0 to 100 is taken, and we should compose a program which guesses it as efficient as possible;
+- A random number from 0 to 100 is taken, and we should compose a program that guesses it as efficient as possible;
-- Program should take into account hints for every previous try (if it's smaller or bigger than the guessed number);
+- The program should take into account hints for every previous try (if it's smaller or bigger than the guessed number);

 ### Evaluation
 Results are evaluated according to the mean guess numbers for 1000 repetitions